 Lifespan Unfortunately, many giants don't reach their maximum age due to injury from species infighting, or from accumulated injuries fighting other races.

-Culture Generally solitary beings, but occasionally found in small family groups, giants are prone to taking what they want by force.
-They normally live by hunting and gathering, using their long legs to overtake their prey and their massive strength to kill it.
-Therefore, they are nomads who follow the movements of large herds, and raiders who prey upon anybody unfortunate enough to be in their path.
+Giants normally live by hunting and gathering, using their immense size to overtake their prey and their massive strength to kill it.
+Some giants may prefer to use their clubs to fight as compared to brute force, but that is uncommon.
+Common giants are nomads who follow the movements of large herds - and raiders who prey upon anybody unfortunate enough to stray into their path.

-Abilities While not excessively skilled combatants, their sheer size and strength more than makes up for this.
-A single swipe of their clubs can annihilate an entire squad of soldiers, and even the finest armor stands little chance of shielding its owner from a giant's fury.
-Their long legs allow them to overtake all but the fastest of creatures in a couple of steps, and their thick skin makes them hard to injure.
-They can also hurl large stones with great force.
+Abilities While not excessively skilled combatants or particularly gifted with intelligence, a giant’s sheer size and strength more than compensates for their lack of brain power and finesse, marking them as preternatural hunters.
+A giant can also hurl large stones with great force, crushing its enemies in droves.
+A single swipe of a giant’s club has the power to annihilate an entire squad of soldiers; even the finest armor stands little chance of shielding its owner from a giant’s fury, and retribution is all but impossible.
+Along with that, their long legs allow them to overtake all but the fastest of creatures in a few steps, which conversely allows for them to sprint away from advancing adversaries.

 Long had Fenrir watched as the humans of Millirand struggled to settle into their new home.
 Lacking as they were in strength, or stamina, when compared to some of the other races, they were forced to put much more effort into their labors to survive.
 This was especially true in the more rugged, remote regions of the Realm.